IRamNoc/iznes/directives/user-tour/readme.md

     autostart?: 'boolean',
     // TRUE autostarts every load, FALSE never autostarts AND omitting launches it on first view
     // (first view only is controlled by saving to tblUserPrefence once a tour has been closed)

+    createIcon?: 'boolean',
+    // Controls whether to create the `?` UI trigger icon.
+TRUE by default

     stages: {